 - Tear-stimulating devices.
 A device inserted in the nose stimulates a nerve to produce tears.

 - Eyedrops made from your own blood.
 These are called autologous blood serum drops.

-- Closing your tear ducts with a tiny silicone plug to reduce tear loss.
+- Tiny silicone plugs that close your tear ducts to reduce tear loss.